Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 ---

 {{% notice info %}}
-Todo: quality check of what is stated here.
+TODO: QA PO, legal, devs
 {{% /notice %}}

+## Combining notification channels

 {{% notice info %}}
-TODO: QA PO, legal, devs
+Per November '23 only one communication chanel is supported.
+Once multiple channels are provided, it will be possible to comnine notification channels for a single order request.
 {{% /notice %}}

-## Combining notification channels

-To be completed and considered.
-EmailPreferred, SMSPreferred.
+## Registries used for recipient addresses

+When sending a notification to individuals or an organisation based on a national identification number the contact details are retrieved from one of three sources:

+- The user's Altinn profile
+- Altinn's copy of the national registry of notification addresses for businesses
+- Altinn's copy of tje national common contact register (Kontakt- og reservasjonsregisteret)

+### How Altinn identifies contact details
+{{% notice info %}}
+TODO: legg inn en folkelig beskrivelse av dataflyten vi kom fram til i møtet med Terje, Torkel og Stephanie
+{{% /notice %}}

 ## Persistence of sent notifications

+{{% notice info %}}
+TODO: confirm numbers
+{{% /notice %}}
 - The contents of a notification is persisted for XX years and will then be deleted.
 - Metadata related to a notification, who sent it, who received it, what time it was sent, and send status is persisted for XX years.

-## Registries used for recipient addresses

-When sending a notification to an organisation or person based on a national identification number and optionally a role code, the contact information is retrieved from preferences registered in Altinn by the end user, or a copy of one of the Norwegian national registries (Folkeregisteret, Kontakt- og reservasjonsregistret or Enhetsregisteret).

 ## Cost
 {{% notice info %}}